-- · Cholera- and Salmonella-vectored vaccine delivery technologies; - · platform technology for the expression of viral disease antigens, such as influenza, based on novel virus-like particles "VLPs"; - · patent rights directed to a rotavirus strain; - · our VitriLife® patented drying system for the preservation of proteins, cells, bacteria and viruses; - technology and patents for complement inhibitors based on sCR1 "TP10"; and - · technology and patents supporting our CETP product candidates, which are aimed at increasing levels of HDL, or "good" cholesterol.
+- Cholera- and Salmonella-vectored vaccine delivery technologies; - patent rights directed to a rotavirus strain; - our VitriLife® patented drying system for the preservation of proteins, cells, bacteria and viruses; - technology and patents for complement inhibitors based on sCR1 "TP10"; and technology and patents supporting our CETP product candidates, which are aimed at increasing levels of HDL, or "good" cholesterol.

 We currently have three products on the market and four products in clinical development.
 Our goal is to become a leading developer of innovative vaccines and immunotherapeutics that address health care needs on a global basis.
-Our success has depended and will continue to depend upon many factors, including our ability and that of our licensees and collaborators to successfully develop, obtain regulatory approval for and commercialize our product candidates.
+Our success has depended and will continue to depend upon many factors, including our ability, and that of our licensees and collaborators, to successfully develop, obtain regulatory approval for and commercialize our product candidates.
 To date, commercial sales have only been generated from Rotarix® and our Megan poultry vaccines.
 We have had no commercial revenues from sales of our human therapeutic or other human vaccine products and we have had a history of operating losses.
 It is possible that we may not be able to successfully develop, obtain regulatory approval for or commercialize our product candidates, and we are subject to a number of risks that you should be aware of before investing in AVANT.
 These risks are disclosed more fully in "Item 1A.
 Risk Factors."